SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/splunk.md

 **2. Splunk issues**

-Please search in the Internal logs for errors
+Search in the Internal logs for errors

 Please consult [Splunk documentation on this subject](https://docs.splunk.com/Documentation/Splunk/9.1.2/Troubleshooting/WhatSplunklogsaboutitself)  for more information